muntasirhssn/muntasirhssn.github.io/index.md

 ## Neural Network-Based Time-Series Forecasting

 This project implements a multi-step time-series forecasting model using a hybrid CNN-LSTM architecture.
-The 1D convolutional neural network (CNN) extracts local patterns (e.g., short-term fluctuations, trends) from the input sequence, while the LSTM network captures long-term temporal dependencies.
-Unlike recursive single-step prediction, the model performs direct multi-step forecasting (Seq2Seq), outputting am entire future sequence of values at once.
-Trained on historical energy data, the model forecasts weekly energy consumption over a consecutive 10-week horizon, achieving a Mean Absolute Percentage Error (MAPE) of 10% (equivalent to an overall accuracy of 90%).
-The results demonstrate robust performance for long-range forecasting, highlighting the effectiveness of combining CNNs for feature extraction and LSTMs for sequential modeling in energy demand prediction.
+The 1D convolutional neural network extracts local temporal patterns such as short-term fluctuations and trends, while the LSTM network captures longer-term sequence dependencies.

+Unlike recursive single-step forecasting, the model performs direct multi-step prediction using a sequence-to-sequence approach, outputting an entire future sequence at once.
+Trained on historical energy consumption data, the model forecasts weekly energy demand over a consecutive 10-week horizon and achieved a Mean Absolute Percentage Error of 10%, equivalent to approximately 90% forecast accuracy.

+The project demonstrates practical experience in neural-network-based forecasting, sequence modelling, model evaluation and applied decision-support analytics for demand planning.

 <iframe src="images/forecasting_2.html"
         width="850"